Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: An Application to the 2018 FRC Championships

 \section{An Application to the 2018 FRC Championships}

-In this section, the OPR, WMPR, OPRC, and WMPRC models are applied to the 2018 FRC Houston and Detroit championships.
-For the determination of latent clusters, the estimation procedures (Method 1, Method 2) are denoted by (OPRC1,OPRC2) for the OPRC model and (WMPRC1,WMPRC2) for the WMPRC model.
-To avoid verbosity, the corresponding estimation procedures of the original OPR and WMPR models are hereinafter denoted by OPR and WMPR.
+In this section, the OPR and WMPR models in Sections 2.2 and 2.4--2.5 and the OPRC and WMPRC models in Section 3.1 are applied to the 2018 FRC Houston and Detroit championships.
+As discussed in Remark 3, the WMPRR model is the WMPR model with random robot strengths.
+Its flaws are also investigated in this application.
+As of the 2018 competitions, each championship site is composed of six divisions: Carver, Galileo, Hopper, Newton, Roebling, and Turing in Houston; and Archimedes, Carson, Curie, Daly, Darwin, and Tesla in Detroit.
+For the determination of the number of clusters and clusters of robots, the developed estimation procedures (Method 1, Method 2) in Section 3.3 are denoted by (OPRC1,OPRC2) for the OPRC model and (WMPRC1,WMPRC2) for the WMPRC model.
+To avoid verbosity, the corresponding estimation procedures for the OPR and WMPR models are hereinafter denoted by OPR and WMPR estimation procedures.
 In Table \ref{tbl:table1}, we summarize the number of matches and the number of robots of each division in the qualification stage and the playoff stage.
-Table \ref{tbl:table2} further displays the estimated cluster numbers from the estimation procedures OPRC1, OPRC2, WMPRC1, and WMPRC2.
-Since the research interest usually focuses on predicting win/loss outcomes of matches, our investigation is based on the estimated cluster number $\widehat{c}$.
+Table \ref{tbl:table2} further displays the estimated numbers of clusters from the OPRC1, OPRC2, WMPRC1, and WMPRC2 estimation procedures.
+Apparently, the estimated numbers of clusters are relatively small compared to the number of robots.
+Moreover, it is also shown in Fig. \ref{OPRC_HoustonDetroit} and Fig. \ref{WMPRC_HoustonDetroit} that there exist an inverted U-shaped relationship between the estimated accuracy and the number of clusters and a U-shaped relationship between the estimated mean square prediction error and the number of clusters.